PavanRangani/docs/docs/prd/limited-partnership/activity-task.md

         - Funding Account: {Funding Account of the Investor}
         - SLOA: {Yes or No}
     - Wire Instructions Details - Shows it in bold style
+        - If Fund has `International Wire Instruction`, header of the will be shown like `International Wire Instruction Details` in bold style.
+        - For `International Wire Instruction`,
+            - Currency:
+            - Receiving Bank Name:
+            - Receiving Bank Address:
+            - Account Number:
+            - ABA:
+            - BIC:
+            - SWIFT Code:
+            - IBAN:
+            - Name on Receiving Bank Account:
+            - Final Beneficiary:
+            - Address of Final Beneficiary:
+            - Wire Reference:
+            - For Further Credit Account Number:
+        - For `Regular Wire Instruction`,
             - Bank Name: {Name of the selected Bank}
             - ABA Routing No:
             - Account Number:
-        - Beneficiary/Account Holder Address: If address is too long, shows it in multiline.
+            - Beneficiary/Account Holder Address:
             - Reference: It is hard coded word `Always Reference Investor Name`
             - Intermediary Information: It is either `Yes` or `No` Below information is shown only when `Intermediary Information` is Yes
             - Intermediary Account Number:
             - Intermediary Name (Registration):
-        - Intermediary Address: If address is too long, shows it in multiline.
+            - Intermediary Address:
             - Intermediary Phone: Formar is `xxx-xxx-xxxx`
+        - If any details is too long, shows it in multiline.
 - Nagative amount is shown in the `()`.
 - If activity has Note, system will carryforward activity note to the activity task.
 - Activity type details and Wire Instruction is shown in the single note.
 [See this](https://drive.google.com/file/d/16hTdB2xtgudaC8qlo17czyZEVOQRknCV/view?usp=sharing)